Avoiding lensing bias in cosmic shear analysis: Methodology

 where $z_0 = z_{\rm med}/1.412$ and $z_{\rm med} = 0.7$ is the median of the survey, and $*$ denotes convolution with a photometric redshift uncertainty distribution modelled as a Gaussian with width $\sigma = 0.05(1+z_{\rm ph})$.

-We construct maps according to tomographically-binned redshift distributions, covering a redshift range $0 < z < 2$, separated into 5 equi-populated bins (Figure \ref{fig:nz}).
+We construct maps according to tomographically-binned redshift distributions, covering a redshift range $0 < z < 2$, separated into 5 equi-populated bins (Figure \ref{fig:nz}), with each bin containing an average number density of galaxies of $6$ galaxies per square arcminute (giving a total of 30 galaxies per square arcminute across the full sample).
 Whilst this analysis could consider a larger number of redshift bins, we instead limit to 5 bins to aid interpretation and visualisation.
 Wong et al (in prep) shows that the information content on dark energy equation of state parameters saturates around $7$--$8$ bins.

 The lensing convergence for tomographic bin $i$ is related to the underlying matter density contrast $\delta_{\rm M}$ as

 where the weight is given by

 where $H_0$ is the Hubble constant, $c$ the speed of light, $\chi$ the co-moving distance and $\chi_H$ the co-moving horizon, and a flat cosmology has been imposed.